apoc146/apoc146/README.md

 - Committed to contributing to open source and engaging with tech communities to share knowledge and collaborate on innovative projects. -->

 ### 🌱 What I'm Focused On:
-- Advancing my understanding and application of **Embodied AI** to develop systems that can interact with and learn from their environments in more human-like ways.
+- Software Eng. - Backend Eng. - Machine Learning Eng. - Applied AI - Robotics
-- Continuously learning and adapting to new technologies and methodologies in the fast-evolving fields of AI and machine learning.
+- Furthering my understanding and application of **Embodied AI** to develop systems that can interact with and learn from their environments in more human-like ways.